 Causes of Anxiety

 Take some time to think about why you might be feeling anxious.
-Once you understand what is causing your anxiety you are better able to reduce its affects.
+Once you understand what is causing your anxiety you are better able to reduce its effects.
 There are lots of causes of anxiety and stress where exams are concerned:

 - Being a bit of a worrier by nature